 Total hourly wage: $23.00

 Hours: 25/week for 12 weeksRequested funding total: $6,900.00

-The Archivist-in-Residence Award application will be opened November 15, 2019.
-Applications will be due February 14, 2020.
+The Archivist-in-Residency Award application will be opened December 1, 2020.
+Applications will be due March 1, 2021.
 The NWA Paid Internship Committee will review applications and select the Archivist-in-Residence and host organization based upon their joint application.
 Final selection will be communicated to applicants at the time of the committee’s decision, followed by a public announcement via NWA communication channels.
 This typically occurs in conjunction with the NWA Annual Meeting, May 2022.
 The residency may start as soon as notification has been given and must be completed by the end of the calendar year.

 This is a joint application between the resident and the organization.
 The resident should propose a project or experience specific to the site and work with the organization to clarify scope of project, timeline, supervisor, goals, and project outcomes.
-The organization and supervisor must be determined in advance of application submission.
-Please read the Archivist-in-Residence criteria document for more information on resident, host organization, and proposed project requirements.
+The organization and supervisor must be determined in advance of final application.

 Questions may be directed to the NWA Paid Internship Committee at: firstname.lastname@example.org.

 The NWA Paid Internship Committee would like to thank NWA membership and our Gold-level sponsors for their support of the Archivist-in-Residence program.